risawitama/verbose-potato/README.md

-## ‘Put the cat out’ … ‘I didn’t realize it was on fire
+## Why don’t seagulls fly over the bay?
+Because then they’d be bay-gulls!